Jeongmin0658/Tutorial_Kimgroup_kentech/Molecular Dynamics simulation/2023_fall_fundamentals_of_molecular_simulation/README.md

-# Kentech Tutorial of Advancing Sustainability through Computational Chemistry Methods.
+# EF-Chem, Fundamentals of Molecular Simulation, 2023 Fall.
 This page is for Fundamental of Molecular Simulation, 2023 Fall.